google/cloud-print-connector/wix/README.md

 The following public properties may be set during install of the MSI (see https://msdn.microsoft.com/en-us/library/windows/desktop/aa370912(v=vs.85).aspx)
 * CONFIGFILE = Path of connector config file to use instead of running gcp-connector-util init during install

+## Modifying the Config File after install
+The installer will create (or copy) the config file specified to the Common Application Data directory at %PROGRAMDATA%\Google\Cloud Print Connector.
+This is the file that is used by the connector.
+This file can be modified and the service restarted to change the configuration.